Bluespec

-Bluespec has two product lines.
-Primarily for ASIC and FPGA hardware designers and architects, Bluespec supplies high-level synthesis (ESL logic synthesis) with RTL.
+Bluespec has two product lines which are primarily for application-specific integrated circuit (ASIC) and field-programmable gate array (FPGA) hardware designers and architects.
+Bluespec supplies high-level synthesis (electronic system-level (ESL) logic synthesis) with register-transfer level (RTL).
 The first Bluespec workshop was held on August 13, 2007, at MIT.

 Bluespec SystemVerilog

 Bluespec

-Arvind had developed the Bluespec language called Bluespec SystemVerilog (BSV), a high-level functional hardware description programming language which was essentially Haskell extended to handle chip design and electronic design automation in general.
+Arvind had developed the Bluespec language named Bluespec SystemVerilog (BSV), a high-level functional programming hardware description programming language which was essentially Haskell extended to handle chip design and electronic design automation in general.
 The main designer and implementor of Bluespec was Lennart Augustsson.
 Bluespec is partially evaluated (to convert the Haskell parts) and compiled to the term rewriting system (TRS).
 It comes with a SystemVerilog frontend.
 BSV is compiled to the Verilog RTL design files.

 Tools

 BSV releases are shipped with the following hardware development kit: